Hello everyone, my name is Hal. A lifelong sports participant and fan, the spiritual aspects of martial arts have always intrigued me.

 This aspect is where Aikido evolves into an art.
 Art is often breathtaking to watch, as well as something positive.
 Aikido is all that and more.

-The art of peace is one of the most favorable influences to its students and anyone else that decides to become familiar with this unique Japanese martial art.
+The art of peace is one of the most favorable influences on its students and anyone else that decides to become familiar with this unique Japanese martial art.

 The Art of Peace in Everyday Life